Criminal Psychology Careers

 - Academic institutions

 They spend much of the workday interviewing people, performing assessments and conducting case research.
-They work closely with private lawyers, state attorneys, police officers, federal agents and the public defender's office.
-Most criminal psychologists work full time.
-Those in private practice generally have more flexible hours than those employed by institutions and agencies.
+They work closely with private lawyers, state attorneys, police officers, federal agents and the public defender's office, depending on their employment capacity.